 Questions and Answers

-How to Plant & Care for Your new Blue Rug Juniper
+How To Care for your new Blue Rug Juniper

 Be sure to choose the best location for your Blue Rug Juniper.
 As long as you avoid extreme temperatures you can plant your Juniper almost any time of the year.